Distributed Deep Forest and its Application to Automatic Detection of Cash-out Fraud: System Overview

 Data scientists in Ant Financial and Alibaba are facing hundreds of different machine learning tasks each day.
 Numerous new tasks are created and each task is different by its own nature.
 Therefore, how to efficiently build and evaluate a model is critical for productivity.
 In order to solve such problem, in Ant Financial, the Platform of Artificial Intelligence (PAI for short) \footnote{pai.alipay.com} is developed, which decouples the algorithms from different algorithm engines, for example KunPeng, MaxCompute, MPI, etc., and provides a uniform graphical user interface (GUI) for data scientists to process data, invoke multiple machine learning algorithms, create task pipeline at cloud, and so on.

 As noted earlier, the deep forest algorithm is robust enough to handle different domains of tasks, making it one of the best choices when facing a new task.
-The parameter server based distributed implementation of base leaner enables the model to handle even extremely large scale real world problem, and we have implemented a deep forest module in PAI platform, the data scientists is able to create a deep forest model within a browser.
-That is, with only a few mouse clicked, the deep forest model is ready to train on massive training data and ready for deployment.
+The parameter server based implementation of base leaner enables the model to handle even extremely large scale real-world problem, and we have implemented a deep forest module in PAI platform, the data scientists are able to create a deep forest model within a browser.
+That is, with only a few clicking of the mouse, the deep forest model is ready to train on massive training data and ready for deployment.

-The overall GUI of the process with deep forest model is illustrated in Figure~\ref{GUI}.
-Each node represents an atomic operation, which includes loading the data, building the model,and making predictions, etc. For instance, all the details of the deep forest model are encapsulated into a single node, the only thing needed to specify is which base learner to use, how many per layer and the detailed configuration of each base learner.
-The default base learner is MART, as introduced before.
+The demo of an overall GUI of the process with a deep forest model is illustrated in Figure~\ref{GUI}.
+Each node represents an atomic operation, which includes loading the data, building the model, making predictions and performing the evaluation, etc. All the details of the deep forest model are encapsulated into a single node, the only thing needed to specify is which base learner to use, how many base learners per layer and the detailed configuration of each base learner, as shown in Figure~\ref{config}.
+The default base learners are MART, as introduced before.

 The arrowed line indicates the sequential dependency and data flow from one to the other.
 By only a few drag-and-clicks, the user is able to create the deep forest model within minutes, and the evaluation results will be analyzed once the training is finished.
+If a deep forest is determined to be deployed, the trained model can be directly inputted to the data awaiting assessment.